Notion and Tray

 Integrations

-Integrations with Tray and Notion
+Integrations with Notion and Tray

 Tray connects Notion with your project tools, databases, and business apps.
 Integrations keep knowledge, tasks, and approvals aligned across every handoff so teams work from the same source of truth.
 The connections you define here power the automations above and the agents your teams use.